top of page

 Wildlife Value:

-Host for 317 species of Lepidoptera larvae, including the lettered habrosyne and birch dagger moths, and the eastern tiger swallowtail butterfly (in order here preceded by their caterpillars).
-Gray birch trees provide food and breeding habitat for numerous species of birds, including hummingbirds, and brown creepers, who often choose them for nesting sites.
-Yellow-bellied sapsuckers drill the trunks for sap, and the resultant slow-dripping sap attracts small insects.
+Gray birch trees provide food and breeding habitat for numerous species of birds, including hummingbirds, brown creepers, tanagers, vireos, and thrushes.
+Yellow-bellied sapsuckers drill the trunks for sap, and the slow-dripping sap attracts small insects.
 Hummingbirds then feed on the insects and the sap.
-Small, upright cones release seed in early spring, providing food at a time of scarcity for pileated woodpeckers, black-capped chickadees, songbirds, pine siskins, red squirrels and various other species of birds and small mammals.
-Young saplings are a favorite browse of white-tailed deer and rabbits.
-Beaver and porcupine chew the bark.
+Small, upright cones release seeds in early spring, providing food at a time of scarcity for pileated woodpeckers, black-capped chickadees, songbirds, pine siskins, red squirrels and various other species of birds and small mammals.
+Young saplings are a favorite browse of deer and rabbits.
+Beavers and porcupines chew the bark.

 Medicinal, Edible, and Other Uses:

-Various tribes of Native American Indians made a decoction from the bark for blood purification, skin ailments, and as a cathartic.
+Gray birch’s medicinal properties were held in high esteem by Iroquois and other Native American tribes.
+They made a decoction from the bark for blood purification, skin infections, and as a cathartic.
+The astringent bark was also used to treat bleeding hemorrhoids.

 The trunk can be tapped in early spring before the leaves unfurl to collect birch water that can be reduced to syrup or fermented to make birch beer or vinegar.
-A wintergreen-flavored tea can be made from the twigs and leaves.
-The leaves make a unique and beautiful addition to salads.
+A refreshing herbal-flavored tea can be made from cold-steeping the inner bark.
+The leaves are a unique and beautiful addition to salads.
 The inner bark can be dried and ground into a powder for making cereals or bread.

 Excluding Sales Tax